 1. Eat Well

-Protecting your eyes starts with the food on your plate.
-Studies have shown that nutrients such as omega-3 fatty acids, lutein, zinc, and vitamins C and E may help ward off age-related vision problems such as macular degeneration and cataracts.
-Regularly eating these foods can help lead to good eye health:
+Good eye health starts with the food on your plate.
+Nutrients like omega-3 fatty acids, lutein, zinc, and vitamins C and E might help ward off age-related vision problems like macular degeneration and cataracts.
+To get them, fill your plate with:

 - Salmon, tuna, and other oily fish

 - Eggs, nuts, beans, and other nonmeat protein sources